 Rigid foam boards are sold as sheets, then cut to size after purchase.
 There are three main types:

-They have an aluminium backing and are made from closed cells which minimise water absorption.
+They have an aluminum backing and are made from closed cells which minimise water absorption.
 PIR boards have a higher heat resistance, so they are safer in the event of a fire.

 Expanded Polystyrene (EPS)